by Peter McGoron

 Some languages, like C#, have special whitespace handling for raw strings.
 Others, like Rust and C++, do not.
 This SRFI does not handle leading, trailing, or indentation whitespace in any special way: they are all preserved in the resultant string.
 This is the least surprising option, and further string processing can be done by the programmer.

-Some "raw" string syntaxes allow for interpolation, or have different
+Some “raw” string syntaxes allow for interpolation, or have different types of escape sequences.
+This

-for interpolation.
-(String interpolation in Scheme is the
+proposal does not include any support for interpolation.
+(String interpolation in Scheme is the subject of

-subject of SRFI 109.)
+SRFI 109.)
 Interpolation makes string processing much more

-complicated and is not extensible, while also not making the strings
+complicated and is not extensible, while also not making the strings truly “raw.”
+Interpolation of strings

-truly "raw."
-Interpolation of strings in Scheme is better accomplished by
+in Scheme is better accomplished by macros that can inspect strings, such as

 syntax-case macros.

-Equivalent syntax for string notated bytevectors in SRFI 207 or for vertical-bar identifiers is not included.
+Equivalent syntax for string-notated bytevectors in SRFI 207 or for vertical-bar identifiers is not included.

-The grammar of raw strings is not context free.
+The formal grammar of raw strings is not context free.
 The following grammar describes the creation of a raw string literal for any valid delimiter X:

 ⟨raw string (X)⟩ ⩴ #" X "

-⟨raw string internal (X)⟩ " X
+⟨raw string internal (X)⟩ " X "

 ⟨raw string internal (X)⟩ ⩴ Any sequence of zero or more characters that does not contain

-⟨valid delimiter⟩ ⩴ Any sequence of zero or more characters not including
+⟨valid delimiter⟩ ⩴ Any sequence of zero or more characters not including "

-Note that although valid delimiters look like strings when used, they do not interpret escape sequences inside of them.
+Although valid delimiters look like strings when used, they do not interpret escape sequences inside of them.

-A raw string, when read, is a string.
-They are allowed wherever a regular Scheme string is allowed.
 The grammar of Scheme is modified so that the ⟨string⟩ production becomes

-⟨string⟩ ⩴ " ⟨string element⟩*
+⟨string⟩ ⩴ " ⟨string element⟩* " |

-For example, raw strings are allowed in the include and
+example, raw strings are allowed in the include and

 include-library-declaration forms described in the R7RS.